finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 All the fancy statistics didn't provide the solution, but it helped us really understand the problem.
 Obviously, we needed to re-think.

 ### Logarithm
-A problem with the solution from ages back (described above), was that it didn't work very well on long hauls.
+A problem with the solution from ages back (described at the beginning), was that it didn't work very well on long hauls.
 The relation between the minimum trip duration OSL-BKK and OSL-LON is approx. 6:1.
 Alas, the upper fence must be relatively lower on longer trips.
 After some more brain-racking, we came up with the idea that we should look at this logarithmically.

 ![log](/images/2015-06-09-removing-long-travels-in-the-flight-search/log.png "a logartihmic graph")